FormelerOrganization/formeler_javascript/README.md

 ### `Formeler` Class

 The `Formeler` class initializes the connection to the Formeler server.
 To get started, create a new instance of `Formeler` and pass your API key as the first argument to the constructor.
+You can obtain a fresh API key from the [website](https://formeler.com/lang-id/overview/) that includes 10M tokens of free credit.
 ```js
 import {Formeler} from "formeler";
 const formeler = new Formeler("YOUR-API-KEY");